jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Detaching yourself from the current ruling philosophy can be very hard.
 Playing Anno 1800 or Civilization 6 is the best way to give yourself a push, and understand that every ideology is temporary.

 You'll see it best when you play the computer game.
-You'll understand that each civilization lasts many generations, so every person works to bring on a better era.
+You'll understand that each civilization lasts many generations, so every person is always working to bring on a new and better era.
 Just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>